sibils/sibils-website/docs/synvar/index.md

 ### Use-cases

-**Protein variant**: the change is validated on the reference sequence of the canonical isoform, by default, as retrieved by the NextProt API tool [2].
-The valid variant is then backtranslated into the possible transcript variants, using the back-translator tool from Mutalyzer [3].
-Finally the transcript variant is mapped onto its genomic position (GRCh37 and GRCh38 builds) using VariantValidator [4].
+* **Protein variant**: the change is   validated on the reference sequence of the canonical isoform, by default, as retrieved by the [NextProt API tool](https://api.nextprot.org/) [@zahn2020nextprot].
+The valid variant is then backtranslated into the possible transcript variants, using the back-translator tool from [Mutalyzer](https://mutalyzer.nl/) [@den2016sequence].
+Finally the transcript variant is mapped onto its genomic position (GRCh37 and GRCh38 builds) using [VariantValidator](https://rest.variantvalidator.org/) [@freeman2018variantvalidator].

-**Transcript variant**: the variant is validated and mapped onto genome position using VariantValidator.
+* **Transcript variant**: the variant is validated and mapped onto genome position using VariantValidator.
 It is translated into protein variant using Mutalyzer.

-**Genomic variant**: the variant is validated and converted to the transcript variants using VariantValidator, if not intergenic.
+* **Genomic variant**: the variant is validated and converted to the transcript variants using VariantValidator, if not intergenic.
 Transcript variants are translated into protein variants using Mutalyzer.
 If intergenic, only genomic variant synonyms are generated.

-**dbSNP id**: The different genomic variants associated to the dbSNP [5] id are retrieved through the NCBI eutils services.
+* **dbSNP id**: The different genomic variants associated to the dbSNP [@smigielski2000dbsnp] id are retrieved through the NCBI eutils services.
 The conversion and translation procedure from genomic variant is similar to the one described above.

-**COSMIC id**: The transcript variant corresponding to the COSMIC id is retrieved through the downloadable COSMIC data [6].
+* **COSMIC id**: The transcript variant corresponding to the COSMIC id is retrieved through the downloadable COSMIC data [@tate2019cosmic].
 The genomic mapping and translation of transcript variant is similar to the one described above.

 ### Output